 Type 1 diabetes

-Type 1 happens when the body’s immune system attacks the cells in the pancreas that make insulin.
-Without insulin, glucose stays in the blood instead of being used for energy.
-Type 1 is usually diagnosed in childhood or young adulthood and is not caused by lifestyle.
-Everyone with Type 1 needs insulin every day, either by injection or insulin pump.
+Type 1 happens when the body's immune system attacks the cells in the pancreas that make insulin.
+It is usually diagnosed in childhood or young adulthood and is not caused by lifestyle.

-• Symptoms can develop over a few weeks: thirst, weight loss, frequent urination, tiredness.
+- Symptoms can develop over weeks: thirst, weight loss, frequent urination, tiredness.

-• Treatment is insulin, blood-sugar monitoring, and a steady carbohydrate-aware eating pattern.
+- Treatment is insulin, blood-sugar monitoring and a carbohydrate-aware eating pattern.

 Type 2 diabetes

 Type 2 is the most common form.
 The body still makes insulin but cells become resistant to it, so glucose builds up in the blood.
-Risk factors include family history, age (over 40), being overweight, and ethnicity — Type 2 is more common in Māori, Pacific peoples and South Asian communities.
+It is more common in Māori, Pacific peoples and South Asian communities.

-• Some people with early Type 2 can put it into remission with sustained lifestyle changes.
+- Some people with early Type 2 can put it into remission with sustained lifestyle change.

 Gestational diabetes